jenkins-x/lighthouse/README.md

 # Lighthouse

-Lighthouse is a lightweight ChatOps based webhook handler which can trigger Jenkins X Pipelines, Tekton Pipelines or Jenkins Jobs based on webhooks from multiple git providers such as GitHub, GitHub Enterprise, BitBucket Server and GitLab.
+Lighthouse is a lightweight ChatOps based webhook handler which can trigger JayeX Pipelines, Tekton Pipelines or Jenkins Jobs based on webhooks from multiple git providers such as GitHub, GitHub Enterprise, BitBucket Server and GitLab.

 <!-- MarkdownTOC autolink="true" indent="  " -->